buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 A node signals its support for staged features by invoking the Feature Gate program's `SignalSupportForStagedFeatures` instruction, which requires a
+`u8` bit mask of the staged features.

+A `1` bit represents support for a feature.
+For example, for staged features `[A, B, C, D, E, F, G, H]`, if a node wishes to signal support for all features except `E` and `H`, their `u8` value would be 246, or `11110110`.
-`[u8; 5]` bit mask of the staged features.
-Each element of the bit mask is either a `1` - representing a supported feature - or a `0`.
-The program stores this provided bit mask in a Support Signal PDA derived from the node's vote address.

-The proposed seeds for deriving a Support Signal PDA are defined below.
+A node's submitted bit mask is then stored in a Support Signal PDA derived from that node's vote address.
+The proposed seeds are defined below.

 ```
 "support_signal" + <vote_address>